Boris Katchouk: Major junior

 Upon joining the Greyhounds for the 2015–16 season, Katchouk recorded 24 goals and 27 assists for 51 points in 63 games.
 During his rookie season, Katchouk was automatically suspended for two games as a result of a fight with Niki Petti.
-He concluded the season by being selected for the OHL's All-Rookie Team and being named the Greyhounds' Rookie of the Year.
-Katchouk also earned a 25th final ranking amongst North American skaters by the NHL Central Scouting Bureau prior to the 2016 NHL Entry Draft.
+He concluded the season by being selected to the OHL's All-Rookie Team and being named the Greyhounds' Rookie of the Year.
+In his National Hockey League (NHL) draft eligible year, Katchouk earned a 25th final ranking amongst North American skaters by the NHL Central Scouting Bureau prior to the 2016 NHL Entry Draft.
 He was eventually drafted in the second round, 44th overall, by the Tampa Bay Lightning and participated in their training camp.

 Katchouk returned to the Greyhounds for his sophomore season, where he recorded 35 goals and 64 points in 66 games.
-As the team qualified for the 2017 OHL playoffs, he led all Greyhound skaters in both goals and points through 11 games.
-The following year, Katchouk again helped the Greyhounds qualify for the OHL playoffs.
-During their series against the Owen Sound Attack, Katchouk scored a hat trick to help lift the Greyhounds to a Game 7 win and qualify for the OHL’s Western Conference final.
+As the team qualified for the 2017 OHL playoffs, he led all Greyhounds skaters in both goals and points through 11 games, and was then signed to a three-year, entry-level contract by the Lightning on April 23.
+The following year, Katchouk again helped the Greyhounds qualify for the 2018 OHL playoffs.
+During their series against the Owen Sound Attack, Katchouk scored a hat trick to help lift the Greyhounds to a Game 7 win and qualify for the OHL's Western Conference final.

 Professional

 Following his major junior career, Katchouk was assigned to the Lightning's American Hockey League (AHL) affiliate, the Syracuse Crunch.
 He scored his first professional career goal in his debut against the Rochester Americans.
 During the latter part of the season, Katchouk experienced an 11-game goal-scoring drought which he broke on March 29, 2019, against the Providence Bruins.
 At the time of the goal, he had recorded 22 points throughout the season including three-multi point games.
+Katchouk returned to the AHL for the 2020–21 season, appearing in 29 games, scoring 11 goals and 34 points, leading the team in assists and plus/minus.

 On July 31, 2021, Katchouk signed a three-year contract to remain with the Lightning organization.
-The first year of the contract is a two-way deal, and the second and third years are one way.
 After attending the Lightning's training camp and participating in pre-season games, Katchouk was named to their opening night roster.

-On October 16, 2021, Katchouk made his NHL debut in a 7–6 Lightning overtime victory against the Detroit Red Wings at Little Caesars Arena.
-On November 13, 2021, Katchouk recorded his first career NHL assist and point against the Florida Panthers.
-On December 5, 2021, Katchouk recorded his first career NHL goal in a 7-1 Lightning win over the Philadelphia Flyers.
+On October 16, Katchouk made his NHL debut in a 7–6 Lightning overtime victory against the Detroit Red Wings at Little Caesars Arena.
+On November 13, Katchouk recorded his first career NHL assist and point against the Florida Panthers.
+On December 5, Katchouk recorded his first career NHL goal against Carter Hart in a 7–1 Lightning win over the Philadelphia Flyers.
+He played in 37 games, scoring two goals and six points with the Lightning before being assigned to the Crunch for a conditioning assignment on March 10, 2022.
+After playing in three games, he was recalled by Tampa Bay on March 14.
+He appeared in one more game with the Lightning.

-On March 18, 2022, the Lightning, looking to bolster their offense for an upcoming playoff run, traded Katchouk along with teammate Taylor Raddysh and two first-round picks in 2023 and 2024 to the Chicago Blackhawks in exchange for forward Brandon Hagel and two fourth-round draft picks.